-Welcome back to my blog.
-Although I’ve made a couple of starts in recent months, I didn’t emotionally connect with any of the topics I selected before this.
-Please note, this blog is longer than usual.
-It contains three of my previously published poems, selected to accompany the blog.
-I have a strong bond to the rural area where I live that includes a grove with cottonwood, elm, and pine trees.
-There are cedars and ponderosas around the buildings, ash and mulberry scattered where birds have dropped their seeds.
+I have a strong bond to the rural area where I live.
+My farm site includes a grove with cottonwood, elm, and pine trees.
+There are cedars and ponderosas around the buildings.
+Ash and mulberry grow where birds have scattered their seeds.
 Many wild species, including the deer pictured, feast on mouthwatering mulberries in July and August.

-Wildlife in the area include rabbits, raccoons, possums, coyotes, skunks, and occasionally deer, fox, and marmots.
+Other wildlife in the area includes rabbits, raccoons, possums, coyotes, skunks, and occasionally fox, and marmots.
 I sighted a bobcat once.
 The locale hosts many birds, including red-tailed hawks, giant owls, blue jays, doves, woodpeckers, robins, barn swallows in summer, and multiple brown sparrows’ year-around.
 As neighbors have torn down building sites and bulldozed nearby trees, more birds have flocked to my little oasis.
 The wildlife connection will be explained in the following narrative.

 This is a story of how I came to adopt a dog after my previous dogs died.
 I’ve always had a strong connection to my pets.
 My previous dogs were a black lab and Samoyed mix named Cookie and an Australian shepherd mix named Wiggs.